j2store/userguide/sobipro.md

 #### Installation Instructions
 ####Note:
-When you download the Sobipro Plugin You will have the package named "j2store_sobipro_unzip", if you unzip the package you will find to zipped package .These two package are most important and need to be installed and t be enabled.
+When you download the Sobipro Plugin,you will have the package named "j2store_sobipro_unzip", if you unzip the package you will find two zipped package .These two package are most important and need to be installed and t be enabled.

 ##### Installing System Plugin